potatoeggy/eifueo/docs/sph3u7.md

 If an object as a **zero net force** in all dimensions, the forces acting on it are **balanced** and motion does not change.
 Otherwise, there is a change in motion and the forces acting on the object are **unbalanced**.

+An object in motion stays in constant motion in a straight line unless acted upon by an outside force.
+An object at rest stays at rest unless acted upon by an outside force.

 ## 2.3 - Work, energy, and power

 ## 2.4 - Momentum and impulse